ingonyama-zk/icicle/docs/docs/icicle/primitives/hash.md

 // The domain tag acts as the first input to the hash function, with the remaining t-1 inputs following it. scalar_t domain_tag = scalar_t::zero(); // Example using zero; this can be set to any valid field element. auto poseidon_with_domain_tag = Poseidon::create<scalar_t>(t, &domain_tag);
 // This version of the hasher with a domain tag expects t-1 additional inputs for hashing.
+// Poseidon2 requires specifying the field-type and t parameter (supported 2, 3, 4, 8, 12, 16, 20, 24) as defined by
+// the Poseidon2 paper.
+For large fields (field width >= 254) the supported values of t are 2, 3, 4.
+auto poseidon2 = Poseidon2::create<scalar_t>(t);
+// Optionally, Poseidon2 can accept a domain-tag, which is a field element used to separate applications or contexts.
+// The domain tag acts as the first input to the hash function, with the remaining t-1 inputs following it. scalar_t domain_tag = scalar_t::zero(); // Example using zero; this can be set to any valid field element. auto poseidon2_with_domain_tag = Poseidon2::create<scalar_t>(t, &domain_tag);
+// This version of the hasher with a domain tag expects t-1 additional inputs for hashing.
 ```